Austin Film Society: Austin Studios

 Austin Studios is a 20 acre film and video production facility with 10000 sqft of production office space and over 100000 sqft of production space.
 The space includes five production stages converted from airplane hangars, two production office buildings, and numerous onsite vendors including Chapman/Leonard, Film Fleet, Gear, Miscellaneous Rentals, Great FX and Heartland Studio Equipment.

 Austin Studios is also home to the Austin Film Society breakroom and screening room with 35 mm, 16 mm and video projection capabilities.

 Various studio films shot at Austin Studios include: Miss Congeniality, The New Guy, The Rookie, The Life of David Gale, 25th Hour, Texas Chainsaw Massacre, Secondhand Lions, Spy Kids 3-D: Game Over, Man of the House, Friday Night Lights, The Adventures of Shark Boy and Lava Girl, The Wendell Baker Story, Idiocracy, A Scanner Darkly, Infamous, The Hitcher, The Return, Stop-Loss, and Grindhouse.
 Various TV shows, commercials and music videos have also been shot at the studios.
 The Flaming Lips video "Psychic Wall" from The SpongeBob SquarePants Movie was shot in one of the stages and shows a behind the scenes look at the hangars.
 Austin Studios is also the former home to the Thunderdome, headquarters and skating facility of the Texas Rollergirls, as seen in the A&E reality series Rollergirls.

 In November 2006, the city of Austin voted in favor of Proposition 4, which allotted a $5 million bond to improving Austin Studios.
 Planned renovations include soundproofing the stages, climate control, and improving the digital infrastructure of the facilities.

-The Austin Film Society recently sponsored the cast of The Real World Austin to produce a documentary on SXSW.
+In 2005, The Austin Film Society recently sponsored the cast of The Real World Austin to produce a documentary on SXSW.
 In several episodes, AFS facilities and staff can be seen.

 Austin Film Society Grant

 The Austin Film Society Grant (AFS Grant) is a grant program for emerging Texas-based filmmakers.
 The program was created in 1996 in response to the lack of public grant funding for filmmakers.
-As of 2009, the film society has given out over $1,600,000 worth of grants to over 420 projects since its inception, providing the seed money for several projects that went on to screen at festivals like Sundance, Cannes, and SXSW.
+As of 2023, the film society has given out over $2,400,000 worth of grants to over 500 filmmakers since its inception, providing the seed money for several projects that went on to screen at festivals like Sundance, Cannes, and SXSW.

 The Texas Filmmakers' Production Fund changed its name to the Austin Film Society Grant (AFS Grant) in the spring of 2013.